A-Z Glossary of Terms

 Allotment of Shares

 This is the process of issuing (creating) more shares in a private limited company after it has been incorporated.
-Form SH01 ‘Return of allotment of shares’ must be completed and filed with Companies House within one month of any new ones are issued.
+Form SH01 ‘Return of allotment of shares’ must be completed and filed with Companies House within one month of any new ones being issued.

 A statutory report detailing the financial activity of a company during its most recent 12-month financial year.
 The annual accounts must be delivered to Companies House within 9 months of the accounting reference date (ARD) and submitted to HMRC as part of the Tax Return.